No Dice

-No Dice is the third studio album by British rock band Badfinger, issued by Apple Records and released on 9 November 1970.
+No Dice is the third studio album by the Welsh rock band Badfinger, issued by Apple Records and released on 9 November 1970.
 Their second album under the Badfinger name, but their first official album under that name, and first to include guitarist Joey Molland, No Dice significantly expanded the British group's popularity, especially abroad.
 The album included both the hit single "No Matter What" and the song "Without You", which would become a big hit for Harry Nilsson, and later a hit for Mariah Carey.

 Background

 Although this was the band's second album released under the Badfinger name, the previous album, Magic Christian Music, was originally recorded as The Iveys but released as Badfinger.
 It was the band's first album recorded after new guitarist Joey Molland joined the group, replacing bassist Ron Griffiths, but Molland's addition caused Tom Evans to switch from rhythm guitar to bass.
 Badfinger would release five albums, generally their most successful recordings, with this line-up.

 The model depicted on the album cover has never been formally identified.
 According to Molland, "the woman was a model hired by Gene Mahon and Richard DiLello for the shoot, they designed the cover, [and] we never actually met her."
-Molland continued that he asked Richard DiLello who the cover model was "at a Beatlefest in the 70s."
-DiLello stated that she was named Kathy, but not Kathie Molland who was a model.
+When he asked DiLello about her "at a Beatlefest in the 70s," DiLello gave her name as Kathy.
+(Molland's own wife, Kathie, also worked as a model.)